Feels Like the First Time (Sinitta song)

-"Feels Like the First Time" is a song by American-British singer Sinitta.
+"Feels Like the First Time" is a song by British singer Sinitta.
 The song was released in 1986 as her self-titled debut album's third single.
 The song performed poorly, peaking at number 45 in the UK in August 1986.
 It spent 5 weeks on the chart, whereas, in contrast, "So Macho" the album's second single had been on the UK chart for 28 weeks in 1986, peaking at number 2.

 Critical reception

 In a review published in Smash Hits, Gary and Martin Kemp of the Spandau Ballet band were critical of "Feels Like the First Time", stating they "hate[d] this sort of record" as they considered it tasteless and a "pure production-line soul" which "[took] the human element out"; however, they stated that "So Macho" was "worse".